 Further advised reading: Why We cannot always Trust What Management Claims

 2) Management not able to meet its stated commitment to shareholders again:

 As mentioned above, we believe that the management of Omkar Speciality Chemicals Ltd has led the company into a liquidity crunch situation by commencing a capital expenditure program, which needed funds far in excess of what the company could produce from operations.
 Moreover, the deteriorating working capital position further complicated the tight liquidity position of the company.

 As a result, the promoters of the company had to resort to selling their personal stake in the company to raise funds to ease out the liquidity position of the company.

 However, like in previous cases of assessing the funds requirement for the started capital expansion plan and assessing the feasibility of getting the pledge of shares released, the management has again erred while assessing the exact amount of stake that it might need to sell before the liquidity situation is brought under control.

-- In July 2016, when promoters had a conference call about their stake sale, they communicated to stakeholders that they would not sell any further stake.
+- In July 2016, when promoters had a conference call about their stake sale, they communicated to stakeholders (page 9) that they would not sell any further stake.
 The promoter stake was at 58% at that time: